Gaskellj/supPlant-ECE-218/README.md

 1. Feature branches for each person
 2. Merge from the main branch before implementing new code
-3. Push to your own feature branch any new code youve added
+3. Push to your own feature branch any new code you've added
 4. Create merge request to push the new code into main once it works